 This scientifically-grounded attitude has, without doubt, infected all of culture – from sex to medicine, from government to art.
 The physical and seen reality has become the only reality.
 As a result, that so-called reality is becoming increasingly unreal.

 We know that the false spirituality of fallen man yields false results.
 So too does the false reasoning of fallen man yield false results.
-The way in which man handles all aspects of life are dead-end solutions without the mercy of a holy, loving, forgiving God.
+The way in which fallen man handles all aspects of life are dead-end solutions without the mercy of a holy, loving, forgiving God.

 The believer must see any man-made, man-measured reality for what it is – a fraud.
 We cannot hold the mindset that we are in charge, establishing truth as we see it, according to our whims or even scientific measures.